COVID-19 Coronavirus Update

 Covid-19 updates based on Johns Hopkins University’s Center for Systems Science and Engineering (CSSE).

-During the Covid-19 transition period, YKBS will continue its support via email for the benefit of all students.
-MANCOSA and REGENT Business School are gradually reinforcing their online platforms with more resources for continuity of your studies.
-YKBS is ensuring continuity by offering clases online through Microsoft Teams.
-Should you have any difficulty in logging onto the platforms, get in touch with us at the following email addresses: email@example.com and firstname.lastname@example.org
+MANCOSA and REGENT Business School have reinforced their online platforms with more resources for continuity of your studies.
+YKBS is ensuring continuity by offering classes online through Microsoft Teams.
+Should you have any difficulty in logging onto the platforms, get in touch with us at the following email addresses: firstname.lastname@example.org and email@example.com.

 Covid-19 - Q&A